Henry Villard: More acquisitions and mergers

 In 1881, he acquired the New York Evening Post and The Nation.
-These publications were then edited by his friend Horace White in conjunction with Edwin L. Godkin and Carl Schurz.
-This marked White's re-entry into journalism.
-He also helped manage Villard's railroad and steamship interests 1876-1891.
+Villard installed a triumvirate of editors, consisting of his friends Carl Schurz, Edwin L. Godkin and Horace White.
+White also helped manage Villard's railroad and steamship interests 1876–1891.
 They had met as newspaper reporters during the Civil War.

 Villard had also had a hand in the large electric power business founded by Thomas Edison, merging the Edison Electric Light Company, Edison Lamp Company of Newark, New Jersey, and the Edison Machine Works at Schenectady, New York, to form the Edison General Electric Company.
 Villard was the president of this concern until 1892 when he was forced out after financier J. P. Morgan engineered a merger with the Thomson-Houston Electric Company that put that company's board in control of the new enterprise, renamed General Electric.

 Philanthropy

 In 1883, he paid the debt of the University of Oregon, and gave the institution $50,000.
 As the University of Oregon's first benefactor, he had Villard Hall, the second building on campus, named after him.

 He liberally aided the University of Washington Territory.
 He also aided Harvard University, Columbia University, the Metropolitan Museum of Art and the American Museum of Natural History.

 In Speyer he was a main benefactor for the construction of the Memorial Church and a new hospital.
 There he is still known as Heinrich Hilgard, and a street is named after him (Hilgardstrasse).
 He has been honoured with the freedom of the city, and there is a bust of him on the compound of the Speyer Diakonissen Hospital.

 In Zweibrücken he built an orphanage in 1891.
 He has also financed a school for nurses.
 He devoted large sums to the Industrial Art School of Rhenish Bavaria, and to the foundation of fifteen scholarships for the youth of that province.

-He supported Bandelier in his research on South American history and archaeology.
+He supported archaeologist Adolph Bandelier in his research on South American history and archaeology.